wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 ## Reject an Operation

 To reject an operation use `IOperationsService.rejectOperation`.
-Operation rejection is confirmed by possession factor so there is no need for creating  `PowerAuthAuthentication ` object.
+Operation rejection is confirmed by the possession factor so there is no need for creating  `PowerAuthAuthentication ` object.
 You can simply use it with the following example.

 ```kotlin
 // Reject operation with some reason